Five Punishments: In Imperial China

-The scale of the remittance payments can be gauged from the fact that at the era of the Qianlong Emperor (1735–1796), the average wage of a construction laborer in Zhili Province was 0.72 wén or 0.6 troy ounces of silver per day.
+The scale of the remittance payments can be gauged from the fact that at the era of the Qianlong Emperor (1735–1796), the average wage of a construction laborer in Zhili (modern day Hebei) Province was 0.72 wén or 0.6 troy ounces of silver per day.
+It takes 160 years of wage from such a worker to pay for remittance of a death sentence.

-These punishments were applied to women for the same crimes as committed by men.
+The following punishments were applied to women for the same crimes as committed by men: